subhk/FeastKit.jl/docs/zero_to_feast.md

-# Zero to FEAST: A Practical Guide
+# Zero to Feast: A Practical Guide

-New to FEAST or eigenvalue problems?
-This guide takes you from zero knowledge to running robust FEAST computations — step by step.
+New to Feast or eigenvalue problems?
+This guide takes you from zero knowledge to running robust Feast computations — step by step.

 ## What You’ll Learn

-- What FEAST does and when to use it
+- What Feast does and when to use it
-- How to install and verify FEAST
+- How to install and verify Feast
 - How to solve standard and generalized eigenvalue problems
 - How to scale from dense to sparse to matrix-free
 - How to target complex eigenvalues and custom contours